rloomans/docker-smokeping/README.md

 # mad-ady/smokeping - based on magicdud4eva/smokeping

 Smokeping keeps track of your network latency.
 For a full example of what this application is capable of visit [UCDavis](http://smokeping.ucdavis.edu/cgi-bin/smokeping.fcgi).
-The Smokeping Docker image includes the latest version of Smokeping, speedtest-cli, youtube-dl.
+The Smokeping Docker image includes the latest version of Smokeping, speedtest-cli, Ookla's speedtestcli client, youtube-dl.
 It's suitable to run as master/slave.
 Default configuration needs tweaking, but should allow you to run out of the box.

 ![Smokeping Docker](https://github.com/magicdude4eva/docker-smokeping/raw/master/docker-smokeping.png)

 ## TL;DR - Features
 * Private Smokeping branch (https://github.com/mad-ady/SmokePing)
 * Speedtest probe (https://github.com/mad-ady/smokeping-speedtest / https://github.com/sivel/speedtest-cli)
+* Speedtestcli probe (for Ookla's speedtest client)
 * Youtube-dl probe (https://github.com/mad-ady/smokeping-youtube-dl)
 * Working configuration for DNS, Speedtest and web-site probes
 * Ability to run as a slave